-- 1. Course examinations or - 2.
+- 1 Course examinations or - 2.
 Resit examinations held after each semester for courses of the respective semester.
 Resit opportunities are detailed in para 22.5.7

-22.5.3.b Progression through repeat year If a student fails more than 3 courses, the student will repeat the academic year with all courses except Research Project.
+If a student fails more than 3 courses, the student will repeat the academic year with all courses except Research Project.

 - 1. The student must not have previously repeated a year in phase 2. - 2.
 The student will be one year behind the cohort. - 3.
-At the end of the repeat year the student must meet the progression criteria to progress to phase 3. - 22.5.3.c A student failing in the repeat year, will be withdrawn from the program.
+At the end of the repeat year the student must meet the progression criteria to progress to phase 3.

+22.5.3.c A student failing in the repeat year, will be withdrawn from the program.